-So maybe this alleged past-life happened.
+Maybe this past-life happened.
 Who knows?
 More to the point, who cares?
 I’m not in exile today.
 I’m not being beaten mercilessly right now.
 That’s not nothing.
 Not everyone can say that.
 Certainly many thousands of Uighurs can’t.
-Hell, people in many countries — mine included — can’t.

 Before the American writer William Alexander Percy died unexpectedly at 56, he recalled walking one evening through a graveyard in his hometown.